micheldebree/retropixels/README.md

 **Note**: This option is ignored in `-m fli` mode.

+### --overwrite

+Exisiting files are not overwritten by default.
+This option overrides that behaviour and will overwrite the output file if it exists.

 ## Output formats

 | format               | size in bytes         | data                                       |